-Attracting, feeding and enjoying hummingbirds is so easy with our top fill hummingbird feeder.
+Attracting, feeding and enjoying hummingbirds is easy with our top fill hummingbird feeder.

-The Perky-Pet® Aster Top Fill Plastic Hummingbird Feeder features our new Push-Pull technology for effortless refilling - just push, pour, then pull-and-lock!
+The Perky-Pet® Aster Top Fill Hummingbird Feederfeatures our Push-Pull technology for effortless refilling - just push, pour, then pull-and-lock!
 It includes an easy to fill wide mouth top and an advanced "sports bottle" like function to facilitate replenishing the nectar.
 The four feeding ports appear as yellow aster flowers, creating a sweet, inviting look.

 Easy to fill wide mouth opening, allowing the feeder to be filled more often